Last reviewed 3 May, 2021

 The concept is questionable from the legal perspective as well.
 It encroaches on data privacy and inevitably gives rise to the possibility of personal information falling in the wrong hands.

-Moreover, it will create a rift between people based on their health status.
-The UAE government has laid down certain criteria for Emiratis to be eligible for the jabs, which exclude pregnant women and people with a history of convulsions, epilepsy, encephalopathy or mental illness, and coagulation dysfunction, amongst others.
+Moreover, the UAE government has laid down certain criteria for Emiratis to be eligible for the jabs, which exclude pregnant women and people with a history of convulsions, epilepsy, encephalopathy or mental illness, and coagulation dysfunction, amongst others.
+Such people in the society will be de-facto discriminated against- not because of their unwillingness to get vaccinated, but solely due to medical limitations.

 Although the jabs are free in the UAE, they come at a cost in other countries, and not everyone would be able to afford the price.
 If the vaccine passports take the form of a smartphone app, those who do not own one may be left behind.